ceri-num/uv-cdaw/FrontEnd/TP/setup.md

 ![Git Status after a Submodule Add](resources/submodule.png)

 Indicating that you have correctly added the repository (and now located in assests/img/majhong-tiles).
-You are all good to start working with Angular now for your front end!
+You are all good to start working with Vue.js now for your front end!

 Don't forget to **add/commit** your changes!
 Then push them to the remote.